aullah/quickmenu/README.md

 <script src="https://cdn.jsdelivr.net/npm/quickmenu@1.1.0/dist/js/quickmenu.bundle.min.js" integrity="sha384-7BJ+VsWSKOvU637CO9MyYQ7FeuMMDPyXcUM17e3VZKbLWyhRXYBCqFIHkJYB8Tjw" crossorigin="anonymous"></script>
 ```

 We recommend placing the stylesheet before any of your own custom stylesheets, which will ensure your customisations take precedence where possible.
-In a similar order, it's recommended to place the script before any of your own custom scripts too.
+Similarly, it's required to place the script before any of your own custom scripts too.

 ### NPM
 The Quick Menu can be installed as a Node.js module into your project using NPM with the following command:

     npm install quickmenu

-Using a module bundler such as Webpack, import Quick Menu's JavaScript into your JS file (e.g. `app.js`):
+Using a module bundler such as Webpack, import Quick Menu's JavaScript into your JS file (e.g. usually `main.js` or `app.js`):

 ```javascript
 import QuickMenu from "quickmenu";